trojanpanel/core-sdk/README.md

-# The project is in beta / 该项目处于测试阶段
+# This project is in beta

 ## Core SDK